(Justin Sullivan/Getty Images)

 On October 13th, California Governor, Gavin Newsom, signed bill AB 218 into law, effectively impacting thousands of sexual abuse survivors who now have the right to file a lawsuit towards obtaining justice.
 The new legislation has been applauded by many, and viewed as a major step towards resolving the current dichotomy between child and adult sex abuse cases in California.
 In short, AB 218 provides extended time for survivors to file a lawsuit by increasing the statute of limitations on child sexual abuse cases.
 The new law, which takes effect on January 1, 2020, will serve to aid many survivors who, as is often the case, might require extended time to process and heal from their abuse before pursuing a lawsuit.

 Part of the bill’s wide appeal, in addition to the fact that it will ultimately secure justice for so many additional victims, is its general simplicity.
-If you are 40 years old or younger and have been the victim of sexual abuse, you are automatically eligible to file a lawsuit beginning January 1.
+If you are under 40 years of age and have been the victim of sexual abuse, you are automatically eligible to file a lawsuit beginning January 1.
 That’s a substantial increase from the previous limit of 26 years old.

 However, even if you are over the age of 40, you may still be eligible to file a claim given the multiple facets of AB 218.